localstack/docs/content/en/user-guide/aws/ec2/index.md

 -v /var/run/libvirt/libvirt-sock:/var/run/libvirt/libvirt-sock
 ```

+If you are using a remote Libvirt hypervisor, you can set the [`EC2_HYPERVISOR_URI`]({{< ref "configuration#ec2" >}}) config option with a connection URI.

 The Libvirt VM manager currently does not have full support for persistence.
-Underlying virtual machines and volumes are not persisted, instead only their mock respresentations are.
+Underlying virtual machines and volumes are not persisted, only their mock respresentations are.

 ### AMIs